Session Type(s): Panel

 In state after state, working people and the progressive community have met unprecedented attacks on their salaries, pensions and social services with blow-out success.
 But it’s not enough to play defense.
 Labor-progressive coalitions must work in 2012 to elect state lawmakers who support working people to prevent further assaults on our jobs, our families and progressive democracy.
 This panel will examine how we can take back control at the state level by sharing hands-on strategies and equip activists with tools to successfully energize the public and get out the vote.

 Carolyn Fiddler returned to the DLCC in 2015 after serving as Political Communications Director for The Atlas Project.
-She joined Atlas in June of 2013 after a tenure as a Communications and Strategic Response Specialist for the American Federation of Teachers.
-Prior to joining AFT in April of 2012, Carolyn spent two years as the Communications Director for the Democratic Legislative Campaign Committee and was previously Director of External Affairs at Media Matters for America.
+She joined Atlas in June of 2013 after a tenure as a Communications and Strategic Response Specialist with AFT.
+Carolyn previously spent two years as the Communications Director for the Democratic Legislative Campaign Committee after working as the Director of External Affairs at Media Matters for America.
 She graduated from the University of Arkansas with a BA in international relations, European studies, and political science, and she received her JD from the College of William & Mary.
 Prior to law school, she was the Democratic Party of Virginia’s Communications Director and a Deputy Clerk at the Henrico County Juvenile and Domestic Relations District Court.
 Also, she loves comic books.

 Zandra Rice Hawkins is the founding Executive Director of Granite State Progress and Granite State Progress Education Fund, multi-issue progressive advocacy organizations using media outreach and organizing to engage citizens in issues of immediate state or local concern.
 Zandra developed her communications expertise with groups such as America Coming Together and New Hampshire for Health Care.
 As a national organizer for Corporate Accountability International, she mobilized faith communities to challenge corporate control of water and protect our fundamental human right to water.
 Zandra was named the Business and Professional Women of New Hampshire’s 2009 Young Careerist and currently serves on the board of directors.
 An alumnus of Gonzaga University (Go Zags!), she lives in Goffstown with her husband Brian and their emerging garden.